How Much Fabric Do You Need for Curtains?

 - Total: (93 × 6) ÷ 36 = 15.5 yards

 Most people expect "about 8 yards" for that window.
-The reality is 15.5 yards — nearly double — once you account for fullness and proper hems.
+Reality is 15.5 yards, nearly double, once you account for fullness and proper hems.
 Skip any step and you'll be short.

 What Is Fullness and Why Does It Matter?

 Fullness is the ratio of fabric width to finished window width.
-More fabric = more gather = more formal and lush.
+More fabric means more gather, which reads as more formal and more lush.

-**1x fullness (flat):** The fabric panel equals the window width.
-No gather.
+1x fullness (flat): The fabric panel equals the window width.
+No gather at all.
 Works for sheer panels layered under drapes, Roman blinds, or a modern flat valance.
-Looks minimal — intentionally so.
+Minimal by design.

-**1.5x fullness:** A relaxed, casual gather.
+1.5x fullness: A relaxed, casual gather.
 Standard for rod-pocket curtains, tab-tops, and cafe curtains.
-The most economical option that still reads as "curtains" rather than a flat shade.
+The cheapest option that still reads as "curtains" rather than a flat shade.

-**2x fullness:** The classic curtain look.
+2x fullness: The classic curtain look.
 Rod-pocket, ring-clip, and grommet styles all look their best at 2x.
-This is the default in most residential workrooms and what most curtain patterns are designed for.
+Most residential workrooms default to this, and most curtain patterns are drafted for it.

-**2.5x fullness:** Reserved for formal treatments — pinch-pleat, goblet, and box-pleat headers.
+2.5x fullness: Reserved for formal treatments: pinch-pleat, goblet, and box-pleat headers.
 The fabric hangs in structured, defined columns.
-These are typically found in dining rooms, formal living rooms, and hotel lobbies.
-Costs nearly double the fabric of a 1.5x treatment.
+You see this in dining rooms, formal living rooms, and hotel lobbies.
+It costs nearly double the fabric of a 1.5x treatment.

-The jump from 1.5x to 2.5x fullness on a 60-inch window is roughly 60 extra inches of fabric width, which translates to 2–4 extra yards depending on panel height.
-For our full breakdown of each style, see our [curtain fullness ratio guide](/blog/curtain-fullness-guide).
+Going from 1.5x to 2.5x fullness on a 60-inch window adds about 60 inches of fabric width, which is 2 to 4 extra yards depending on panel height.
+Our curtain fullness ratio guide has the full breakdown of how each header style behaves, plus room-by-room recommendations.

 Measuring Your Window Correctly